Skip to main content

 This information, which reflects the core functions of your endocrine and metabolic systems, is precisely what the rule is designed to protect from unauthorized disclosure.
 A breach of this data is a profound violation, as it exposes the very blueprint of your physiological function.

 The rule’s authority is centered on its updated definitions, which have been deliberately crafted to encompass the modern wellness technology ecosystem.
-A key concept is the “vendor of records.”
+A key concept is the “vendor of personal health records.”
 The final rule clarifies that this includes health apps with the “technical capacity to draw information from multiple sources.”
 This is a critical point.

-A app that syncs with your smartwatch to correlate temperature shifts with hormonal phases, or a nutrition app that imports glucose readings from a continuous glucose monitor (CGM), fits squarely within this definition.
+A cycle tracking app that syncs with your smartwatch to correlate temperature shifts with hormonal phases, or a nutrition app that imports glucose readings from a continuous glucose monitor (CGM), fits squarely within this definition.
 This multi-source integration capability is a hallmark of modern wellness apps, and it is this very feature that brings them under the FTC’s purview.

 The Digital Echo of the Endocrine System